Iced London Fog

 Ingredients

-• 2 tsp honey, or simple syrup, or maple syrup
+• 2 tsp your choice of sweetener such as: honey, simple syrup, or lavender syrup

 • pinch dried lavender buds to garnish optional